Interview Question: What Hours Are You Available?

 Examples of the Best Answers

-- I’m available during school hours while my children are at school, 8:30 a.m.- 3 p.m., Monday through Friday, and I have a network of friends and family members who stand ready to watch them in the event that they’re sick or it’s a teachers’ workday or vacation.
+- I’m available during school hours while my children are at school, 8:30 a.m.- 3 p.m., Monday through Friday.
+I have a network of friends and family members who stand ready to watch them if they’re sick or it’s a teachers’ workday or vacation.
 I am also willing and able to work on weekends.
 I would love to cover any shifts during those times.

 - I am flexible and available almost any time you would need me to work.
 I am looking forward to making this temporary position a full-time job for as long as your company needs me.